 Poster presentation (3 minutes)

 You will be given 2 minutes to talk through your poster to the judges and 1 minute for questions.
-Timeline and specifications for posters (format, resolution and so on) will be confirmed to shortlisted.
+Timeline and specifications for posters (format, resolution and so on) will be confirmed to those shortlisted.

 Submit your abstract

 Foundation doctors wishing to present their work at the NFDPD should complete the abstract submission form during the abstract submission window.
-The link and QR code to the form will be published here during the abstract submission window.
 The abstract submission window is detailed on the Timeline page.
-Late submissions will not be accepted.

 Top tips for presenting